Exploring Grand Canyon National Park

 - Distance: 1.6 km

-Let’s continue with this beautiful, yet easy hike!
-Along the way, you can get up close and personal with the wildflowers, the colourful cliffs and even come across some wild squirrels.
-The advantage of this hike is that it’s not too busy, so you can take your time and enjoy the incredible views!
+Next comes another beautiful but easy hike.
+Along the way, you can see wildflowers up close, the colorful cliffs and even spot a few wild squirrels.
+The advantage of this hike is that it is not usually too crowded, so you can take your time and enjoy the incredible views!

 Bright Angel Trail